JAK Members Bank: Philosophy

 The main aim of the bank is to provide its members with a viable, feasible financial instrument, sustainable for the environment and serving the local economy.

 Membership

 Marketing for JAK is done primarily by volunteers and word-of-mouth advertising.
 Deposits are accepted and loans are given in Swedish Krona (SEK).
 Mortgages or personal guarantees may be made only if the property or the guarantor is Swedish.
 It is compulsory to have Swedish residency to apply for a loan from JAK.
 The savings of members are covered under the deposit guarantees of the Swedish banking system.

+Konsumentverket versus JAK Members Bank

+In 2017, Konsumentverket sued JAK Members Bank for misleading its customers, alleging that the banks claims of interest-free loans were false and misleading.
+Swedish court sided with Konsumentverket and banned JAK Members Bank from calling its loans "interest-free".

+Inaccessible customer funds

+In early 2024, Dagens Nyheter reported that thousands of bank's customers could not withdraw their money.
+Some customers have not received their withdrawals after more than 7 years of waiting.
+The bank is unable to fulfil withdrawals without going under.

 JAK in other countries

 JAK organisations exist in Denmark, Germany and Italy, in addition to Sweden.
 There was also an earlier attempt to start such a bank in Norway.

 The Danish organisations, which date back to 1931, are known as J.A.K.
 Andelskasser, and there are 14 independent organisations which hold the legal status of andelskasse, which is a form of bank in Denmark.
 They are all members of Landsforeningen J.A.K., the association of JAK organisations.